New England Journal of Medicine June 12, 2008

 Bottom Line

-In patients with type 2 diabetes at high risk for cardiovascular disease, an intensive glycemic control strategy targeting HbA1c below 6.0% increased all-cause and cardiovascular mortality compared to a standard strategy targeting 7.0–7.9%.
+In high-risk patients with type 2 diabetes, intensive glucose-lowering therapy targeting an HbA1c below 6.0% increased all-cause mortality and did not significantly reduce major cardiovascular events compared to standard therapy.

 Key Findings